Tashish97/Ashish-Portfolio/README.md

 **Data Scientist**
 **Nostrum IT Services**

+**I am an avid data scientist with 1+ years of experience in predictive analytics with main focus on consumer analytics in the industry.
+A learner with strong background in developing predictive models in both R and Python.**

 In this page you will find:
 1. Two **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience with links to them.
 2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.